jvanderberg/react-layout/README.md

 </VBox>
 ```

-Here's two versions of that layout with difference viewport aspect ratios:
+Here's two versions of that layout with different viewport aspect ratios:

 ![Wide](/wide.png)